jycybersec/SIEM-ELASTIC/README.md

 - **Condition**: Any data transfer over 500 MB to an external domain not on the corporate whitelist.
 - **Trigger**: Monitor data transfer logs for `event.type:data_transfer` and `destination.domain:!*company_whitelist*`.

-## Step 4: Test and Adjust Rules
-- Test your rules to ensure they are triggering as expected.
-- Adjust them to minimize false positives.

-## Simulate Attack and Implement Mitigation Strategies
+## Attack Simulation

 ### 1. Excessive Login Failures
 - **Technique**: Brute force attack with various username and password combinations.

+### 2. Unusual Network Traffic
+- **Technique**: Data exfiltration over a different protocol or port to avoid detection.

+### 3. Suspicious File Execution
+- **Technique**: Execution of malware payload from a temporary directory or user profile.

+### 4. Anomalous User Behavior
+- **Technique**: Use of stolen credentials to access systems and data outside of normal behavior patterns.

+### 5. Data Exfiltration Attempts
+- **Technique**: Compression and encryption of sensitive data before exfiltration.

+## Mitigation Strategies

+### 1. Excessive Login Failures
 - **Mitigation**: Implement account lockout policies and monitor for repeated authentication failures.

 ### 2. Unusual Network Traffic
-- **Technique**: Data exfiltration over a different protocol or port to avoid detection.
 - **Mitigation**: Employ network segmentation and egress filtering, and monitor for unusual traffic patterns.

 ### 3. Suspicious File Execution
-- **Technique**: Execution of malware payload from a temporary directory or user profile.
 - **Mitigation**: Restrict execution from non-standard directories and monitor process creation events.

 ### 4. Anomalous User Behavior
-- **Technique**: Use of stolen credentials to access systems and data outside of normal behavior patterns.
 - **Mitigation**: Implement least privilege access controls and user behavior analytics.

 ### 5. Data Exfiltration Attempts
-- **Technique**: Compression and encryption of sensitive data before exfiltration.
 - **Mitigation**: Monitor for large outbound transfers and any use of compression or encryption tools not typically used.